AmieDD/ADDVulcan/Payload Modules/SpaceDB/README.md

 ![EPS query](images/pl_spdb_eps_vidiode.PNG)

-It gave us bunch of values, but it was not clear initial which one(s) we needed to tweak to make the system function the way needed...
+It gave us bunch of values, but it was not clear initially which one(s) we needed to tweak to make the system function the way needed...

 Still we needed to understand the power systems that impacted the EPS subsystem - Google to the rescue: we found a book on [Hyperspectral Satellites and System Design](https://books.google.com/books?id=5VraDwAAQBAJ&pg=PA217&lpg=PA217&dq=PDM+voltage+solar&source=bl&ots=F8XaPLB6HQ&sig=ACfU3U1AnD8CORH5faMJ1jrHuX6JrBeW6Q&hl=en&sa=X&ved=2ahUKEwjzlM3B19zpAhXvGDQIHVu6Du8Q6AEwBXoECBsQAQ#v=onepage&q=PDM%20voltage%20solar&f=false) by Shen-En Qian

-Page 216 - Section 4.5.7.4 had some dicussion on the Power Subsystem - and we noticed a discussion on the Battery Control Module (BCM) (see below) and got some inspiration.
+Page 216 - Section 4.5.7.4 had some discussion on the Power Subsystem - and we noticed a discussion on the Battery Control Module (BCM) (see below) and got some inspiration.

 ![Page 216 - Section 4.5.7.4](images/pl_spdb_google_books_bcm_discovery.PNG)